Jemmy-cloud/E-learning-System/README.md

 # E-learning-System

-e-learning is a NodeJs project for university web technologies course with students and teachers utilizes an online learning collaboration, Prototype of eLearning system is an e-learning platform that allows teachers to create courses and manage their content, Backend Java (Spring Framework), Bootstrap elearning
+E-learning is a NodeJs project for university web technologies course with students and teachers utilizes an online learning collaboration, Prototype of eLearning system is an e-learning platform that allows teachers to create courses and manage their content, Backend Java (Spring Framework), Bootstrap elearning